History

 Migrations, Refugees, Exiles" organized by the Collège de France from October 12-14, 2016.

-At this event, geneticist Professor Edith Heard and neurobiologist Alain Prochiantz, Administrator of the Collège de France, gathered together a host of notable figures from the world of science and civil society to form the Support Committee for the program.
+At this event, geneticist Professor Edith Heard and neurobiologist Alain Prochiantz, Administrator of the Collège de France, gathered together a host of notable figures from the world of science and civil society to form the Support Committee for the programme.
 They all signed an

 article published on October 15, 2016 on the website lepoint.fr to alert opinion to the issues and to the urgent need for France to host at-risk scientists.

-January 2017: launch of PAUSE program
+January 2017: launch of PAUSE programme

-The French Hosting program for Scientists and Artists in exile (PAUSE) was officially launched on January 16, 2017.
+The French Hosting programme for Scientists and Artists in exile (PAUSE) was officially launched on January 16, 2017.
 An agreement was signed between the French Ministry for Education, Higher Education and Research, the Collège de France, which was the program lead, and the Chancellery of Parisian Universities, which provided premises for the team.

-This national program, launched with support from the Ministry for Europe and Foreign Affairs and the Ministry of the Interior, brought together major institutions in the higher education and research community (CPU, CDEFI, CNRS, INSERM, INRAE, INRIA, CNOUS, AUF).
+This national programme, launched with support from the Ministry for Europe and Foreign Affairs and the Ministry of the Interior, brought together major institutions in the higher education and research community (CPU, CDEFI, CNRS, INSERM, INRAE, INRIA, CNOUS, AUF).
 It received start-up funding of one million euros from the French Ministry for Higher Education and Research.
 This endowment was then supplemented with additional institutional and private funding.

-The genesis of the program
+The genesis of the programme

-PAUSE program was shaped around:
+PAUSE programme was shaped around:

 • the needs assessment report for hosting researchers, archaeologists and historians in France from countries involved in conflict (Syria, Iraq, Yemen), drafted in January 2016 by Franck Braemer, Research Director of CEPAM (Culture, Environement, Préhistoire, Antiquité, Moyen Âge) at the University of Nice Sophia Antipolis and Director of the French archaeological mission in southern Syria;